kannankvs/kvskSONiC/doc/SAI_1.6.3_ReleaseNotes-updated.md

 The PR related to this feature is available at [1028](https://github.com/opencomputeproject/SAI/pull/1028)

-### Support for static FDB Entries to allow MAC Move
+### Support for static FDB Entries to allow MAC move
 This change is for the SAI attribute to allow the hardware to learn the MAC even though the MAC is programmed as static.
 Added SAI_FDB_ENTRY_ATTR_ALLOW_MAC_MOVE in enum sai_fdb_entry_attr_t in saifdb.h file.